Nancy Wilcox's house

 This aerial image shows how close Wilcox's house was to the orchard in Millcreek.

 These days, the orchard in question no longer exists.
-The land is currently occupied by a housing development called Summerspring Court, which was built in 1987.
+A housing development called Summerspring Court has occupied the land since 1987.

-According to Bundy, he crept up behind Wilcox while she was walking along the main roadway.
+Bundy said that he crept up behind Wilcox while she was walking along the main roadway.
 He then forced her into the orchard, restrained her, and put her into his car.
-Bundy claimed that he brought the young girl back to his apartment in Salt Lake City.
-He also stated that he didn't kill her until the next day.
+He also claimed that he brought the young girl back to his apartment in Salt Lake City and that he didn't kill her until the following day.

 Furthermore, during an earlier interview with author Stephen Michaud, he said that the 16-year-old was strangled to death in the orchard because she raised her voice and refused to comply.